 To see which Marriott certificates are available to you, visit the Activity section when logged in to your account.
 If you have any unused certificates available, you’ll see them listed there.

-Since 2022, Marriott has let you top up certificates with up to 15,000 points per certificate in order to book properties costing more than the certificate’s value.
+Marriott lets you top up certificates with up to 25,000 points from your account in order to book properties costing more than the certificate’s value.

 How To Use Marriott Free Night Certificates

-Do a search like normal, checking the box to ‘Use Points/Certificates’ so that it displays the points requirements.
+Do a search as normal, checking the ‘Use Points/Certificates’ box so it displays the point requirements.
 Once you’ve found a property you like, click ‘View Rates’ to see the room options available.

 As you can see in the above screenshot, you’ll see two options – one for Cash and Points and one for points (or free night certificates).

-If you click ‘Select’ for the ‘Redemption’ option, Marriott’s website will give you a couple of options – one to redeem an eligible free night certificate or points.
-Marriott will sometimes default to selecting a free night certificate rather than points, but other times it’ll default to a points booking.
+If you click ‘Select’ for the ‘Redemption’ option, Marriott’s website will show you a couple of options: redeem an eligible free night certificate or points.
+Marriott sometimes defaults to a free night certificate rather than points, but other times it defaults to a points booking.

-Provided you’re happy with using your certificate, continue scrolling down the page and complete the booking process.
+If you’re happy to use your certificate, continue scrolling down the page and complete the booking process.

 How To Redeem Multiple Marriott Free Night Certificates

-Another way that Marriott’s process for redeeming free night certificates differs from IHG’s is that IHG only allows you to book one night at a time when using a certificate, whereas Marriott allows you to book multiple nights.
+Another way Marriott’s process for redeeming free night certificates differs from IHG’s is that IHG only allows you to book one night at a time with a certificate, whereas Marriott allows you to book multiple nights.

-For example, let’s say you have lots of certificates to use up and want to use them for a five night stay.
-After selecting your room you’ll be provided with that option provided there’s award availability.
+For example, let’s say you have lots of certificates to use up and want to use them for a five-night stay.
+After selecting your room, you’ll be provided with that option if there’s award availability.

-In this example, I could redeem five free night certificates or 140,000 points for the stay.
+In this example, I could redeem either five free-night certificates or 140,000 points for the stay.
 If you’d rather save some of your certificates and redeem some points towards the stay in their place, you can do that by unchecking the certificate(s) you don’t want to use.
-When doing that, it’s best to uncheck the certificate(s) that have an expiry date furthest in the future.
+When doing that, it’s best to uncheck the certificate(s) with the furthest expiry dates.

 Marriott Sometimes Redeems Multiple Certificates Weirdly

-If you plan on redeeming two or more certificates for a stay, keep an eye on how Marriott chooses to redeem them as sometimes they’ll apply them sub-optimally.
+If you plan to redeem two or more certificates for a stay, keep an eye on how Marriott applies them, as they sometimes apply them sub-optimally.

 For example, let’s say you want to book a weekend stay using a 35k certificate and a 40k certificate, with the two nights costing 32k points for the first night and 39k points for the second.
 In theory, your certificates are sufficient to pay for both nights without needing to top them up with points.

 To force it to use the certificates you have for specific nights, you might have to book one night at a time, selecting which certificate you want to use for each night.
-It’s annoying as it means when checking in that you have to ensure they link your reservations to ensure you stay in the same room, but it’s better than having to redeem points that you needn’t redeem.
+It’s annoying because when checking in, you have to ensure they link your reservations to keep you in the same room, but it’s better than redeeming points you don’t need.

 How Marriott Free Night Certificates Can’t Be Used

 As I mentioned earlier, redeeming your certificates is straightforward.
-However, there are a few features and quirks that are worth being aware of.
+However, there are a few features and quirks worth noting.

 Can’t Be Stacked With ‘Stay 5, Pay For 4’ Benefit

-One benefit of the Marriott Bonvoy program that’s available to all members (rather than just those with status) is that when staying five nights you’ll get one of those nights free on an award stay.
-For the purpose of this benefit though, it’s only available when redeeming points – not free night certificates.
+One benefit of the Marriott Bonvoy program available to all members (rather than just those with status) is that when you stay 5 nights, you’ll get one of those nights free on an award stay.
+For the purpose of this benefit, though, it’s only available when redeeming points – not free night certificates.

-I showed earlier how to redeem multiple certificates at the same time.
-That example showed the results when booking a five night stay.
+I showed earlier how to redeem multiple certificates at once.
+That example showed the results when booking a five-night stay.
 Despite Marriott having the Stay 5, Pay For 4 benefit, that sadly doesn’t mean you only need to redeem four certificates.

-When looking at the Summary of Charges for a 5 night stay using certificates, you’ll see that one of the nights costs 0 points but a free night certificate is still required for that night anyway.
+When looking at the Summary of Charges for a five-night stay using certificates, you’ll see that one night costs 0 points, but a free-night certificate is still required for that night.

-That’s frustrating and means that if you’re booking a five night stay, it might instead be worth considering redeeming points to take advantage of the Stay 5, Pay For 4 benefit.
+That’s frustrating, and if you’re booking a five-night stay, it might be worth redeeming points to take advantage of the Stay 5, Pay For 4 benefit.

 Can’t Book More Than One Night With A Single Certificate

-Some Marriott award stays cost significantly less than 25k, 35k, 40k, 50k or 85k.
-While it would be nice to be able to book two or more nights using only one free night certificate, that’s sadly not an option.
+Some Marriott award stays cost significantly less than 25k, 35k, 40k, 50k, or 85k.
+While it would be nice to book two or more nights with a single free night certificate, that’s sadly not an option.

 Can’t Be Redeemed For Premium Rooms

-Depending on the property and award availability, you might sometimes see multiple room types bookable for a different number of points.
-Even if your certificate would be able to cover the cost of a higher priced room, unfortunately Marriott doesn’t let you redeem certificates for those premium room types – only standard room pricing.
+Depending on the property and award availability, you might sometimes see multiple room types bookable at different point levels.
+Even if your certificate would be able to cover the cost of a higher-priced room, unfortunately, Marriott doesn’t let you redeem certificates for those premium room types – only standard room pricing.

 Can’t Get A Refund For Unused Points

-Certificates can be redeemed for a free night at any property costing up to their points limit, but Marriott won’t award you points for any unused amount above your redemption.
+Certificates can be redeemed for a free night at any property within their points limit, but Marriott won’t award you points for any unused balance above that limit.

 Can’t Gift A Certificate To Someone Else (Sort Of)

 There’s a potential workaround, but it does involve a little risk.
 You can add the other person’s name as a guest on the booking and ask the hotel to let them check in.
-I’ve successfully done this for family members in the past, but there’s no guarantee that every hotel will allow this to happen.
-It might be that they had no issues seeing as they had the same last name as me, but I suspect it could also depend on if the person you’re booking for gets an ornery front desk agent.
+I’ve successfully done this for family members in the past, but there’s no guarantee that every hotel will allow it.
+It might be that they had no issues, seeing as they had the same last name as me, but I suspect it could also depend on whether the person you’re booking for gets an ornery front desk agent.

 Extending Marriott Free Night Certificates